-Evaluation of weight management, physical activity and dietary interventions
+Weight management, physical activity and dietary interventions

 An introductory guide to the evaluation of public health programmes and interventions.

-NICE Return on Investment (RoI) Tools
+NICE Return on Investment (RoI) tools

-Article on MECC Evaluation 2013
+Article on MECC evaluation (2013)

-Screening and brief intervention for obesity in primary care
+Screening and brief interventions for obesity

-Making the Vital Visible: Every Day Interactions
+Making the Vital Visible: Everyday Interactions

 Work redesign and health promotion interventions